ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 The security of Proof-of-Work blockchains relies on multiple miners trying to produce new blocks by participating in a *PoW puzzle lottery*.
 The network is secure if the majority of them are honest.
 However, the reality becomes much more complicated than the original one-CPU-one-vote idea from the Bitcoin whitepaper.

 Autolykos v1 originally had non-outsourcability built-in.
-However, it became apparent that it's impossible to prevent pools with smart contracts, so they turned it off so that larger players could not take advantage of the loophole.
-Ergo is now focusing on memory hardness to keep mining as fair as possible, which should help prevent ASICs mining at least.
+However, it became apparent that it's impossible to prevent pools with smart contracts, so they turned it off so larger players could not take advantage of the loophole.
+Ergo is now focusing on memory hardness to keep mining as fair as possible, which should help prevent ASIC mining.
 There are also some improvements for pooling, e.g. Stratum 2 protocol.

 > ["Bypassing Non-Outsourceable Proof-of-Work Schemes Using Collateralized Smart Contracts"](https://ia.cr/2020/044)  was presented by Alex Chepurnoy at the WTSC workshop associated with Financial Cryptography and Data Security 2020 in Malaysia.